 Chris is especially proud of his creator-owed work, which includes the historic fantasies The Black Dragon and Marada, the She-Wolf (artist: John Bolton) and the comic book series Sovereign 7.
 Chris’s prose novels include the science fiction High Frontier series First Flight, Grounded!, Sundowner; the fantasy series Shadow Moon, Shadow Dawn, Shadow Star (co-authored with George Lucas;) and the dark fantasy Dragon Moon.
 Chris is hard at work on new projects for comics, prose and film.

 Chris’s stories are trend-setters for the industry.
-Although best known for his work on Marvel Comic’s X-Men series, where he created the characters of Rogue, Gambit, Sabretooth, Kitty Pryde, Legion and the White Queen amongst many others, he has also written seminal characters such as Batman and Superman; originated The New Mutants and Captain Britain for Marvel and several creator-owned series.
+Although best known for his work on Marvel Comic’s X-Men series, where he created the characters of Legion, The New Mutants, Rogue, Gambit, Sabretooth, Kitty Pryde, and the White Queen amongst many others, he has also written seminal characters such as Batman and Superman; originated The New Mutants and Captain Britain for Marvel and several creator-owned series.
 Chris is published throughout the world in many different languages.
 He has authored nine novels.
 He has spoken at Princeton, MIT, U Penn and Columbia University, appeared on television in the US and abroad.
 His work has touched millions.

 Writer Chris Claremont has encountered more success than most writers ever dream of.
 He is a NY Times best-selling author, been awarded the prestigious Kellogg Award in Arts and Letters by Bard College, inducted into the Will Eisner Comics Industry Awards Hall of Fame.
 His work has won multiple awards in France, Spain, England.
 His papers are collected in the Rare Book and Manuscript Library of Columbia University, New York.